 Saint Augustine, Florida 32085

-With your check, just enclose a note with your name, P.O. mailing address, telephone number and e-mail address.
+With your check, enclose a note with your name, P.O. mailing address, telephone number, and e-mail address.

 NOTE: Let us know right away via e-mail once your check is on its way.
-We won’t wait, but will give you your access information and sign you up for any imminent e-mail alerts IMMEDIATELY.
-You may do so by writing us at email@example.com.
+We won’t wait but will give you access to all the information and sign you up for any imminent e-mail alerts IMMEDIATELY.
+You may do so by emailing us at email@example.com.